-Schedule B of the National Partnership Agreement on Legal Assistance Services 2015-2020, Commonwealth Priorities and Eligibility Principles
+Schedule A of the National Legal Assistance Partnership 2020 - 2025 (NLAP), Commonwealth Priorities and Eligibility Principles

 - 1. The legal assistance priority client groups recognise people whose capability to resolve legal problems may be compromised by circumstances of vulnerability and/or disadvantage.
 People who fall within the priority client groups are more likely to experience legal problems, less likely to seek assistance and/or less able to access services for a range of reasons. - 2.
 Legal assistance service providers should focus their services on people experiencing financial disadvantage. - 3.
-Where appropriate, legal assistance service providers should also plan and target their services to people who fall within one or more of the priority client groups (in alphabetical order): - (a) children and young people (up to 24 years); - (b) Indigenous Australians; - (c) older people (aged over 65 years); - (d) people experiencing, or at risk of, family violence; - (e) people experiencing, or at risk of, homelessness; - (f) people in custody and prisoners; - (g) people residing in rural or remote areas; - (h) people who are culturally and linguistically diverse; - (i) people with a disability or mental illness; - (j) people with low education levels; and - (k) single parents. - 4.
+Where appropriate, legal assistance service providers will ensure that legal assistance services are planned and focussed to people who fall within one or more of the following national priority client groups (in alphabetical order): - (a) Aboriginal and Torres Strait Islander people; - (b) children and young people (up to 24 years); - (c) older people (aged over 65 years or Aboriginal and Torres Strait Islander people aged over 50 years); - (d) people experiencing, or at risk of, family violence; - (e) people experiencing, or at risk of, homelessness; - (f) people in custody and/or prisoners; - (g) people residing in rural or remote areas; - (h) people who are culturally and linguistically diverse; - (i) people with a disability or mental illness; - (j) people with low education levels; and - (k) single parents. - 4.
 The list of priority client groups is for guidance only and is not exhaustive.
 Service providers are not excluded from assisting clients that fall outside these groups.